 c.
 Edit /opt/xt-images/templates/default/etc/audit.rules on the SMW.
 Change this file to set site-specific auditing rules for the compute nodes.
-At a minimum, you should set the -e option to 1.
+At a minimum, you should set the -e option to 1 (one) to enable auditing.